Armored-Dragon/armored-dragon/README.md

 # Hai, I'm Armored Dragon!

 A professional goober with a love for learning and a strong focus on user experience in software.
 Free time is often spent exploring security topics and tinkering with bleeding-edge hardware and software.
-I firmly believe in the motto: "Nothing is perfect.".
 Beyond programming, my interests span across 3D modeling and animation, 2D illustration, video writing and production, and much more.
 Check out my website to learn more! https://adragon.dev

 ![RSS Badge](https://img.shields.io/badge/RSS-FFA500?style=for-the-badge&logo=rss&logoColor=white)